 The Jackson Glacier has a cloudlike feel you usually only get with a down jacket.
 Our tester remarked that he often forgot he was even wearing it.
 The cut is relaxed enough to allow for a full range of motion in the shoulders, and we could comfortably fit a light fleece underneath without feeling bulky.
 It is a bit wide around the bottom hem, but you can use the drawstring to tighten up the waist.

 Even when reaching forward for the handlbars of our e-bike, the fabric didn't pull too tight across our shoulders.
+Credit: Veronica Palmer

+Other comfy jackets include the Marmot Fordham, Outdoor Research Foray 3-in-1, Marmot Oslo, and The North Face McMurdo Down Parka.
 Additionally, we absolutely loved wearing the Fjallraven Nuuk.
 The liner is very plush, and the hood and pockets are fleece-lined, creating a cozy landing spot for cold hands.
 This jacket is weighty and dense, which gives it a certain heft that we enjoyed carrying, though the weight may feel cumbersome in some situations.

 The Nuuk is so comfortable, we could lay around in it all day.
+Credit: Jason Wanlass

 Versatility and Style

 Style varies from one individual to the next, and our personalities show through our clothing choices — winter jackets included.
-This review includes a range of parka-style jackets, some with a slightly formal edge, others that convey simpler taste, and some that prioritize function over form.
+This review includes a range of parka-style jackets, some with a slightly formal edge, others that convey more of a retro-inspired taste, and some that prioritize function over form.
 It really comes down to what you like and what you don't.
 Versatility, on the other hand, is a bit easier to pinpoint.
 Owning a jacket that not only looks good but one that meets or exceeds your needs is key.

-Our hands-down favorite in this metric is the Patagonia Tres 3-in-1 Parka, for both style and range of practical uses.
+Our hands-down favorite in this metric is the Patagonia Tres 3-in-1 Parka, for both style and for its wide range of practical uses.
 Its excellent layering system provides protection for three full seasons of the year — fall, winter, and spring — and for many, it could quickly become your most-worn jacket.

 Showing off the king of versatility.
 Its layering system allows the Tres 3-in-1 to protect you just about anywhere, doing just about anything.
+Credit: Jason Wanlass

 Just shoveling snow - but lookin' extra dope doing it in the McMurdo.
+Credit: Jason Wanlass

 Likewise, the Fjallraven Nuuk's urban-native vibe looks great in any setting; it's versatile enough to perfectly balance between outdoor life and city life.

 Tromping through Sweden's Lapland.
 The Nuuk just looks cool no matter where you are.
+Credit: Jason Wanlass

-Lastly, we really like the relaxing, understated look of both the Patagonia Jackson Glacier and the Patagonia Downdrift.
+Lastly, we really like the relaxed, understated look of both the Patagonia Jackson Glacier and the Patagonia Downdrift.
 Both are warm and rugged enough for a full day of sledding, but also versatile enough to wear to the movies or dinner and still look good.

 We appreciate jackets like the Downdrift that are comfortable and versatile enough to wear all day while doing normal, everyday things like making a run to the grocery store.